schnalz-digital/DeathManager/README.md

 > The `.exe` file requires the `resources.neu` file as a dependency to function properly.

 ## Instructions Linux
-Launch the Linux shell and execute the following two commands to install the necessary `webkit2gtk`:
+Launch the Linux shell and execute the following commands to install the necessary `webkit2gtk`:
 ```bash
 sudo apt-get update
 ```